fschuette/website/content/publication/2024_Contier_Wartenburger_etal/index.md

 tags:
 - Source Themes
-title: "Are the P600 and P3 ERP components linked to the taskevoked pupillary response as a correlate of norepinephrine activity?"
+title: "Are the P600 and P3 ERP components linked to the task-evoked pupillary response as a correlate of norepinephrine activity?"
 url_pdf: https://onlinelibrary.wiley.com/doi/pdfdirect/10.1111/psyp.14565
 ---